hygeos/smartg/README.md

 [jupyter notebook](http://jupyter.org) has nice possibilities for interactive development and visualization, in particular if you are using a remote cuda computer.
 Sample notebooks are provided in the folder [notebooks](notebooks).

 # Tests
-Run the command `nosetests` or the provided notebooks.
+Run the command `pytest` or the provided notebooks.